 Not available ANZAC Day.

-With over 150 years of Australia's heritage on display, Fort Queenscliff is one of Victoria's most important historic sites and one of the largest and best preserved Forts in the Country.
+Combine over 150 years of Australia's heritage on display, children's dress up's, underground tours, a rare black lighthouse, one of the largest best preserved Forts in the country - for an exciting, living museum day of discovery.

 Enjoy the rare opportunity to tour a 19th century Coastal Artillery Fort.
 Amongst the fascinating artefacts and historical objects is the opportunity to try on uniforms from different moments in time.